tokenspice/tokenspice/README-code-quality.md

 [Codacy](https://www.codacy.com) is automatically run _remotely_ for each commit of each PR.
 - [Here's the Codacy TokenSPICE dashboard](https://app.codacy.com/gh/tokenspice/tokenspice/dashboard?branch=main), including links to tests.
 To access this, you need special permissions; ask Trent.
 - [These "Code Patterns" settings](https://app.codacy.com/gh/tokenspice/tokenspice/patterns/list) specify what checks are run vs ignored.

-## Local Install

-No work needed.

-Why: You should already have `pylint` in your virtual environment.
-If not, add it to requirements.txt for the future.

 ## Local Tests